-The FLAMINGO TONGUE SNAIL Cyphoma gibbosum is a small sea snail (marine gastropod mollusc), related to cowries.
-The live animal is brightly coloured and strikingly patterned, but that colour is only in the ‘live’ parts – the shell itself is pale and characterised by a thick ridge round the middle.
-These snails live in the tropical waters of the Caribbean and wider western Atlantic.
-Whether alive or dead, they are easy to identify.
+I wrote about FLAMINGO TONGUE SNAILS Cyphoma gibbous more than two years ago.
+They have not changed noticeably since then but this site has – in scope, available material and audience.
+So I am revisiting these small marine gastropod molluscs, which are related to cowries.
+The live animal is brightly coloured and strikingly patterned, but that colour only exists in the ‘live’ parts – the ‘mantle’.
+The shell itself is usually pale and characterised by a thick ridge round the middle.
+These snails live in the tropical waters of the Caribbean and the wider western Atlantic.
+Whether alive or dead, they are gratifyingly easy to identify.

-This snail on the left (thanks, Wiki) is snacking on a coral stem, leaving a feeding track behind it.
-The structural shell ridge is clearly visible beneath the distinctively marked live tissue.
+This snail is snacking on a coral stem, leaving a feeding track behind it.
+The structural shell ridge is clearly visible beneath the distinctively marked live tissue of these creatures.

 The flamingo tongue feeds by browsing on soft corals.
 Adult females attach eggs to coral which they have recently fed upon.
 About 10 days later, the larvae hatch.
 They eventually settle onto other gorgonian corals such as Sea Fans.
 Juveniles tend to live on the underside of coral branches, while adults are far more visible and mobile.
-Where the snail leaves a feeding scar, the corals can regrow the polyps, and therefore predation by C. gibbosum is generally not harmful to the coral.
+Where the snail leaves a feeding scar, the corals can regrow the polyps, and therefore the snail’s feeding preference is generally not harmful to the coral.

 The principal purpose of the mantle of tissue over the shell is as the creature’s breathing apparatus.
 The tissue absorbs oxygen and releases carbon dioxide.
 As I have seen it described (unkindly?) “it’s basically their lungs, stretched out over their rather boring-looking shell”.